 Manufacturers initially opposed the safety features highlighted in the video.
-They claimed the car crash technology would be too expensive.
+They claimed the car wreck technology would be too expensive.

 In recent years, massive airbag recalls have been announced to address issues involving defective airbags.
 These recalls affect vehicles equipped with Takata airbags, which have reportedly been linked to 13 deaths and many injuries worldwide.

-Airbag failures in auto accidents have allegedly caused situations in which passenger vehicle occupants have either not survived relatively minor driving incidents or have suffered serious, permanent injuries.
+Airbag failures in car wrecks have allegedly caused situations in which passenger vehicle occupants have either not survived relatively minor driving incidents or have suffered serious, permanent injuries.

 Lawsuits have been filed against the makers of certain automobiles and airbags, alleging the safety devices failed to work as promised.